Hemanthpulicharla/C-learning-projects/README.md

-# C++ Learning Adventures: My Journey into the Labyrinth
+# C++ Learning Adventures: My Journey into the realm of "Hard-Coding"

 Welcome, traveler, to my personal Colosseum where I'll be wrestling with the beast that is C++.
 Think of this repository as a public diary of a curious mind diving headfirst into the deep end of programming.